emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 ## File formats {-}

-* **Comma-Separated Values** (CSV) and **Tab-Separated Values** (TSV) are plain text file formats used to store tabular data where each row is represented by a line in the file, and each field (column) is separated by a comma (for CSV) or by the Tab character (for TSV).
+* **Comma-Separated Values** (CSV) and **Tab-Separated Values** (TSV) are plain text file formats used to store tabular data, in which each row is represented by a line in the file, and each field (column) is separated by a comma (for CSV) or by the tab character (for TSV).

-* **FASTA** is a simple and widely used file format used to represent sequences of nucleotides or amino-acids in plain text making it easy to manipulate programmatically.
+* **FASTA** is a simple and widely used file format used to represent sequences of nucleotides or amino acids in plain text, making it easy to manipulate these programmatically.

 * **Hierarchical Data Format** (HDF5) is an open-source binary file format designed to store large amounts of data (and their associated metadata) by providing a hierarchical structure that could be compared to how a hard drive is organized with directories and files.
-It is maintained by the non-profit HDF Group, a spin off of the National Center for Supercomputing Applications (NCSA).
+It is maintained by the non-profit HDF Group, a spin-off of the National Center for Supercomputing Applications (NCSA).

 * **JavaScript Object Notation** (JSON) is a plain text file format typically used to store arbitrarily structured data in the form of keys and values.
-It can be used to store non-relational databases as it does not rely on a tabular data format.
+It can be used to store non-relational databases, as it does not rely on a tabular data format.
 In many respects, it has been replacing XML.

-* **Network Common Data Form** (NetCDF) is an open-source binary file format designed to store large datasets in array-oriented scientific data as typically used in the geosciences.
-It is maintained by Unidata, a non-profit member of the University Corporation for Atmospheric Research (UCAR) which is funded by the National Science Foundation.
+* **Network Common Data Form** (NetCDF) is an open-source binary file format designed to store large datasets in array-oriented scientific data, typically used in the geosciences.
+It is maintained by Unidata, a non-profit member of the University Corporation for Atmospheric Research (UCAR), which is funded by the National Science Foundation.

 * **Extensible Markup Language** (XML) is a markup language and the file format used to store documents written with it.
 It is used to represent arbitrary